alex-karpenko/git-events-runner/docs/guides/install.md

     --namespace git-events-runner --create-namespace
 ```

-The usual way to use Git Events Runner in a single tenant cluster is to deploy it to the dedicated namespace where the
+The usual way to use GitEventsRunner in a single tenant cluster is to deploy it to the dedicated namespace where the
 controller runs and all other supplementary resources are created.
 As well as custom resources like sources, triggers and actions usually reside in the same namespace with their secrets.
 Such an approach facilitates secrets management and RBAC tuning.